 4. Hideyoshi also teaches us that being assertive, speaking out for ourselves with firm respect, always wins over being aggressive.

 5. If you want to be a leader, you must first learn to serve.
 Once you are a leader, treat your team with respect, share your vision, and reward them for a job well done.

 6. It pays off to get out of your comfort zone and tackle new challenges.
 By doing this, you will bring out forces within you that you never knew you had, just like Hideyoshi discovered when he accepted the challenge to lead the workers to repair the wall.

 7. Viewing what happens to you in life as either good or bad is a waste of time.
 The only thing that matters is that you learn from those experiences.

-8. Find yourself a male mentor; someone you look up to; someone you respect.
-It could be an uncle, your grandfather, a teacher at your school, a friend of the family…your own Lord Nobunaga, Yoda, or Aristotle.
+8. It’s essential to find yourself a male mentor; someone you look up to; someone you respect.
+It could be an uncle, your grandfather, a teacher at your school, a friend of the family… your own Lord Nobunaga, Yoda, or Aristotle.
 Then pay attention and learn.
-If you fall asleep during your lessons, you’ll end up like Alexander the – not so – Great (more on this guy later, I said!).

 9. Finally, be grateful, and never forget those who help you along the way.
 Remember the guy who Hideyoshi met on the bridge when he was travelling to the town of Sunpu?
 The one that took him to the Matsushita household and got him his first job?
 Hideyoshi never forgot him, and once he became supreme ruler of Japan, Hideyoshi went back to look for him to repay the favor.
 Unable to locate him, he rewarded his son with lands and made him a lord.